burtvadr/Portable-Flatpak/README.md

  `~/.local/share/flatpak/exports/share/applications/$APPID`

- * users should also want to keep custom .desktop file and like everything here we should automatically by its presence, if the user don't want a desktop, just don't have it on [Portable Root]
+ * users may also want to keep custom .desktop file.
+ * like everything here we should automatically apply it by its presence.
+ * if you don't want a desktop file, just don't have any it on `$PORTABLE_ROOT`
 ```
-├────────── [Portable Root]
+├────────── $PORTABLE_ROOT
 ├── runner
 ├── stuff
 ├── icon.png       #lets say its a png, should work with any iamge format, never depend exclusively on detecting the file extension, .png .svg. ico. .jpg .jpeg or .webp